toeverything/affine.pro-legacy/README.md

 ```

 `title` the title of the article

-`author` the author/authors of the article in a comma sepeareted list (they must be defined, see below)
+`author` the author/authors of the article in a comma sepeareted list.
+For a list of available authors, see [src/libs/pagesContent/user.ts](src/libs/pagesContent/user.ts).
+Profile images are taken from the [public](public) folder.

 `tags` the tag, or rather categorey, of the article

 `slug` the unique url for the article `https://affine.pro/blog/{slug}` - do not use special characters and replaces ` ` (spaces) with `-`

 `description` a small description to the article, no more than 2 sentences

 `created` this should be the publish date

 `updated` this should be set as the publish date, and only this date is updated when edits are made

 `layout` should generally stay as `blog`

 `publish` set to false to ensure this article is not public, only set to `true` when the article is ready for publishing (will be published as soon as set to true)

-For authors - users are listed here [src/libs/pagesContent/user.ts](src/libs/pagesContent/user.ts) and images are taken from the [public](public) folder.

 ## How to develop